unixorn/zsh-quickstart-kit/Readme.md

 * [zsh-users/zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting) - Syntax highlighting as you type.

 The quickstart kit also uses `zgenom` to load oh-my-zsh and these plugins:
 * aws
 * brew - only loaded on macOS
 * chruby
 * colored-man
 * git
 * github
 * osx - this will only be loaded on macOS
 * pip
 * python
 * rsync
 * screen
 * sudo
 * vagrant

-# Customizing the kit
+## Customizing the kit

-## Behavior toggles
+### Behavior toggles

 Running the following commands will toggle behavior the next time you start a shell session:

 * `zsh-quickstart-disable-omz-plugins` - Makes the stock quickstart not load any of the oh-my-zsh plugins it would normally use.
 You can re-enable them for new shell sessions with `zsh-quickstart-enable-omz-plugins`.
 * `zsh-quickstart-select-powerlevel10k` - I've switched to using the [powerlevel10k](https://github.com/romkatv/powerlevel10k) prompt since I first wrote this quickstart.
-I feel like I shouldn't change the prompt out from under people without a way for them to get the old behavior, so I'm providing toggle commands to switch between it and the [bullet-train](https://github.com/caiogondim/bullet-train.zsh) prompt I originally used in the kit.
+I'm providing toggle commands to switch between it and the [bullet-train](https://github.com/caiogondim/bullet-train.zsh) prompt I originally used in the kit.
 * `zsh-quickstart-select-bullet-train` - Switch back to the old bullet-train prompt.
 * You can disable printing the list of `ssh` keys by setting `DONT_PRINT_SSH_KEY_LIST` in a file in `~/.zshrc.d`.

-## Functions and Aliases
+### Functions and Aliases

 The `.zshrc` included in this kit will automatically source any files it finds in `~/.zshrc.d`.

 This makes it easy for you to add extra functions and aliases without having to maintain a separate fork of this repository, and also allows you to configure behavior of some of the plugins by setting environment variables.

 The files will be sourced in alphanumeric order after loading all the plugins and I suggest you use a naming scheme of `001-onething`, `002-something-else` etc to ensure they're loaded in the order you expect.

-## I like a plugin, but the aliases it installs overwrite other commands or aliases
+### I like a plugin, but the aliases it installs overwrite other commands or aliases

 Make a file in `~/.zshrc.d` named something like `999-reset-aliases`.
 Since those are loaded after all the ZSH plugins, you can add lines like `unalias xyzzy` to remove an alias named `xyzzy`.
 Once you've cleared all the aliases you don't want, you can add new ones with the names you prefer.

-## ZSH options.
+### ZSH options

 The quickstart kit does an opinionated (i.e. my way) setup of ZSH options and adds some functions and aliases I like on my systems.
 However, `~/.zshrc.d` is processed _after_ the quickstart sets its aliases, functions and ZSH options, so if you don't care for something as set up in the quickstart, you can override the offending item in a shell fragment file there.

-## Self-update Settings
+### Self-update Settings

 The quickstart kit will automatically check for updates every seven days.
 If you want to change the interval, set `QUICKSTART_KIT_REFRESH_IN_DAYS` in a file in `~/.zshrc.d`.
 If you want to disable self updating entirely, add `unset QUICKSTART_KIT_REFRESH_IN_DAYS` in a file in `~/.zshrc.d`.

-## Changing the plugin list
+### Changing the plugin list

 I've included what I think is a good starter set of ZSH plugins in this repository.
 However, everyone has their own preferences for their environment.